hasan-js-py-dev/alhamdulillah_sass_emil_enricher/README.md

 - API key fetching is cached per process to avoid overloading the provider.
 - Rate limiting is coarse but ensures a minimum spacing between MailTester calls; adjust `MIN_DELAY_MS` to match your plan.
 - The key provider may return `subscriptionId` values wrapped in `{}`; the app now strips those braces automatically before calling MailTester.
+- Uploaded files are stored temporarily under `tempUploads/` and deleted automatically after 24 hours by the cleanup scheduler.